boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 modified verison of `rust-gc`, and we have long been pushing our forked gc to its limits.

-We have seen plenty of evidence that simply swapping allocators can increase Boa's performance, and work on this will hopefully resume soon.
+We have seen some evidence from previous pull requests that simply swapping allocators from Rust's global allocator can increase Boa's performance, and work on this will hopefully resume soon.
 If you're interested in garbage collectors and/or would be interested in helping out, feel free to join our GC room on [Matrix].

 ### Runtime functionality